decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 When creating a collection, first enter the name you would like to give your collection and click **Create**.
 After creating your collection, you can begin adding items.

-**You can add as many items as you want until you publish your collection.** Always remember, you cannot make additions or changes to published collections.
+**You can add as many items as you want until you publish your collection.** Always remember, you cannot add, remove, or change the rarity of items in published collections.

 To add an item to your new collection, select the collection, click **New Item**, and select your wearable files.

 #### Uploading an item

 When uploading an item you can either browse your computer to find the file you want, or you can click and drag your file right into the editor.
 For an overview of the 3D file types supported in Decentraland, see [3D Model Essentials](https://docs.decentraland.org/3d-modeling/3d-models/).

+> **Wearable items cannot currently exceed 2MB.**

 After uploading your file, you will be prompted to enter some descriptive information: